 NATIVE PLANT SALE

-The 2017 Plant Sale is now over.
-Since 1990 we have held an annual native plant sale to make available a variety of affordable native trees and shrubs for wildlife habitat enhancement and environmentally-friendly landscaping.
+Regular plant sale ordering takes place between December 4, 2017 and January 25, 2018.
 Plants are conservation grade bare-root seedlings sold in bundles of 10 or 25 with the exception of large orders which are sold in bundles of 100.
 Newsletter subscribers receive plant sale information and order forms in our Winter Newsletter which will go out in late November.
 To subscribe to our newsletter, please send us your email or mailing address.

 Additional resources for planning your native landscape: